nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/api/serializer/index.md

 - Serializer file names are lower case and named the same as the model / related field.

+- fields that are required to have an initial value have it specified `self.fields.fields[<field name>].initial`

 ## Base Serializer